ShowcaseSoftwareLtd/showcase-workshop-apis/html-zip/README.md

    Use only minimal lightweight frameworks such as: JQuery, Underscore, numeral.js, velocity, bootstrap js (don't rely on CSS classes from bootstrap, as they are not based on VW units!).

-3. As the supported apps are for iOS, Android, Chrome, and Windows, any HTML you author is effectively running in Mobile Safari, Android Webview, Chrome and IE 11.
+3. As the supported apps are for iOS, Android, Windows and Browsers, any HTML you author could be effectively running in Mobile Safari, Android Webview, Chrome, Firefox or Edge.

-   Any Javascript or CSS you create should work with these browsers.

-   Test *everything* on:
-   - Chrome
-   - Mobile Safari
-   - Internet Explorer 11

 ### Make a Zip in Linux or macOS